Counties 1 Hertfordshire: League table

+Green background is the promotion place.
+Pink background are the relegation places.
+Source:

-Participating clubs 2022–23
+2022–23

 This was the first season following the RFU Adult Competition Review.
-The league was substantially similar to London 2 North West with eight of the teams competed in the previous season returning whilst the top four moved to Regional 2 Thames ord Regional 2 Anglia.
+The league was substantially similar to London 2 North West with eight of the teams competing in the previous season, while the top four moved to Regional 2 Thames or Regional 2 Anglia.
 They were replaced with the top three from London 3 North West and Chiswick on a level transfer from London 2 South West.